How to become a DevOps Engineer in 2024

 Solid programming fundamentals

-• Automate frequent and boring tasks
+• Automate processes and frequent tasks

 • Patch a security bug exposing your internal application to outside users